 So when I’m on Linkedin or Instagram, I see things like “I write content for humans”, or if it’s a company posting about their content needs, they will say things like “Content written for humans only”.
 Those are two sides of the same coin there: the writer, and then the business who’s looking for writers.
 And what these statements reflect is outdated knowledge about search engine optimization.

 Black Hat SEO

 Today, what you need to do is consider the goal of search engines.
 What is the goal of search engines?
 To provide the best user experience that they can for their users.
-So their goal is to serve the best, most relevant, most entertaining content if that’s what the user’s looking for.
+So their goal is to serve the best, most relevant, most entertaining content.
 So if your content is that content, then you’re already halfway there, maybe 75% of the way there, because good content wins out.

-So what is the purpose of SEO writing, then?
+So what is the purpose of SEO content writing, then?
 SEO content writing is how you make sure search engines know that your content is the most relevant and what their users are looking for.
-You use search engine content, writing, search engine optimization, content writing as a tool to communicate effectively with the search engines that you want to deliver your content.
+You use search engine optimized content writing as a tool to communicate effectively with the search engines that you want to deliver your content.

 Let’s take a look at some of the guidelines for good SEO content writing.